2. Using this Manual

-- Enhanced clarity: Enjoy the transparent and uncluttered sound you have probably never experienced with your current sound system.
+- Enhanced clarity: Enjoy the transparent and uncluttered sound you have never experienced with your current sound system.

 - More accurate imaging and staging: Hear how vocals and different instruments fill a wider space, as if you were experiencing the song being performed live.

 - Larger sweet spot: Enhanced overall sound experience in an expanded space, free of resonance throughout the entire listening area.